josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Sometimes this effect is more or less benign (see: Shrimp Jesus); other times, a machine built to provoke a reaction will inevitably hit paydirt in the horrifying, the traumatizing, the inhumane, and the unacceptable.

 AI isn't just harmful on its own; it's a force multiplier for existing harms.
 The intent behind it, if one even exists, is irrelevant; the impact is the same.

-The question is: what sort of viewpoint must it take to see all of this as merely a negligible side effect?
-Just the cost of business?

-What would vibe coding need to accomplish, in order to make all of this seem worth it?

 ---